 Are you a local school, college, group or society?

 We offer a number of bookable talks given by our expert museum staff.
 The talks need to be pre-booked and cost £65 (if you’re in North Hertfordshire: for talks outside the area, we charge travelling expenses on top of the basic fee).
-Talks can be held at the Museum (for up to 40 people) or at your own venue (for as many people as your venue can hold), or online using platforms such as Zoom.
+Talks can be held at the Museum (for up to 40 people), at your own venue (for as many people as your venue can hold), or online using platforms such as Zoom.
 Please ask for further details.

 The talks usually last an hour and can be daytime or evening.